TechPaula/PC6502/README.md

 Addtionally I've tweaked the CPU board to revision 1.4, this connects A15 direct to the RAM, so in theory getting more than 32K should be quicker and just require a change in the CPLD.
 Keybed code working, aside from caps lock.
 Waiting for the full keyset and stabalisers to arrive before doing more.

+2025-11-17 - EhBASIC and WozMon enhanced are now up and running on the PC6502 thanks to Shonky.
+EhBASIC is a little faster, but for me this brings a much needed ability to work with values in hex ($) or binary (%) which makes life a lot easier when trying to drive peripherals and IO.

 ## CPU Board
 Actual PCB: